Most of my professional —and probably personal life —has just been making it up as I go along.

 Dr. Rakesh Patel

-Division of critical care
+Divisions of critical care & internal medicine

 Rakesh Patel doesn’t care about formal titles — he cares about people.
 Working with, and influencing people in the pursuit of social justice, creating equitable access and most importantly, doing the ’right thing’.
 He’s passionate about learners and is most proud of his role as Program Director, having coached 44 residents through the Department’s Adult Critical Care Medicine post-graduate residency program.